Fast-Track Your Next Kombucha: Develop, Test and Scale Without the Guesswork

 What Happens When R&D Finally Flows

-Lessons from Teams Moving Fast (and Staying in Control)
+Lessons From Teams Moving Fast

 Start with ready-to-use bases.
 Using high-strength bases (up to 40x) cuts labour, simplifies production and avoids unnecessary capex as throughput grows.